adityadevnani/E-Commerce-Data-QA-System/README.md

 ## Key Features

-- **Natural Language Querying:** Ask complex questions about customers, orders, products, and payments in plain English.
+- **Natural Language Querying:** Ask complex questions about customers, orders, products, and payments.
 - **Data Table Display:** View detailed, raw data tables for your queries.
 - **Dynamic Chart Generation:** Request plots and graphs to visualize data.
 The system automatically prepares the data and generates charts.
 - **AI-Generated Summaries:** Get concise, multi-line summaries for any data or plot you request.
 - **Intelligent UI:** The interface intelligently decides what to show (a simple answer, a table, a plot, or a combination) based on the user's query.
-- **Conversational Memory:** The agent remembers the context of the conversation, allowing for natural follow-up questions.

 ## How It Works